soccin/scRNA/README.md

 # scRNA Version 4

-## Branch dev/xeno
+## Branch master

-Added code to work with xenograft samples (human samples with mouse "contamination")
+Added code to work with xenograft samples (human samples with mouse "contamination") (rebased on 2023-11-20)

 ## Summary